Echocardiograms Reveal Extent of Damage

-In this common procedure, an ultrasound transducer, which emits sound waves, is placed on the chest in the area of the heart.
+In this common procedure, an ultrasound transducer that emits sound waves is placed on the chest in the area of the heart.
 The transducer picks up the echoes of sound waves and transmits them as electrical impulses to a machine that converts the impulses into images of the heart.

 Transesophageal Echocardiogram (TEE)

-This is a test that involves placing a thin tube with an ultrasound probe on the end into the esophagus.
+This test is performed with sedation and involves placing a thin tube with an ultrasound probe on the end into the esophagus.
 The technique places the ultrasound probe closer to the heart and provides greater detail.
-Since 2007, the Heart and Vascular Center has also tested 3-dimensional TEE to diagnose heart problems.
+When needed, our team can also utilize 3D transesophageal echocardiograms to diagnose heart problems.

 Intracardiac Echocardiogram (ICE)

-This test is conducted during heart catheterization and electrophysiology procedures.
-It provides unique ultrasound images from inside the heart muscle.
+This test is conducted during procedures in the heart catheterization and electrophysiology laboratories.
+The test provides unique ultrasound images from inside the heart.

 Echocardiogram Stress Tests (Stress Echo)

-Stress echoes help determine how the heart functions under stress.
+A stress echo helps determine how the heart functions under stress.
 The test can show if the blood supply is reduced in the arteries that supply the heart.
+This test can also be used to further evaluate diseases of the heart valves or abnormal pressures inside the heart or lungs.
 Stress tests may be done on a treadmill, a supine bicycle (the patient pedals while lying in bed), or with the use of a medication that stimulates the heart to pump faster, simulating exercise.

-This technique provides a three-dimensional (3-D) echo picture of a beating heart.
-The Echo Lab at Froedtert & the Medical College of Wisconsin has the longest clinical experience in the state using real-time, 3-D echocardiography.
+This technique provides a three-dimensional (3D) echo picture of a beating heart.
+The Echo Lab at Froedtert Hospital has the longest clinical experience in the state using real-time, 3D echocardiography.

 Cardiac Resynchronization Therapy (CRT) Evaluation